Understanding and managing cystinuria in dogs

 Introduction

-Cystinuria is a serious genetic condition that primarily affects bulldogs and can lead to serious health problems.
-In this article, we will detail the causes, symptoms, and genetic aspects of cystinuria and provide effective management strategies for breeders and dog owners.
+Cystinuria is a serious genetic disorder that primarily affects bulldogs and can lead to significant health problems.
+This article will detail the causes, symptoms, and genetic aspects of cystinuria and provide effective management strategies for breeders and dog owners.

 Cystinuria in dogs